llvm/llvm-lnt/docs/importing_data.rst

 * You need to mark at least 1 of the run fields as ``order: true`` so LNT knows how to sort runs.
+* Note that runs are not be limited to the fields defined in the schema for the run and machine information.
+The fields in the schema merely declare which keys get their own column in the database and a prefered treatment in the UI.